isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 format standards from Digital Container Shipping Association(DCSA) and BIMCO and/or any data format agreed upon by you and your business partners.
 <br>• <u>Transmission agnostic</u>: You can freely choose to use any existing
-transmission protocol like email, FTP etc. to transport the TradeTrust file from party to party.</p>
+transmission protocols like email, FTP etc. to transport the TradeTrust file from party to party.</p>
 <p></p>
 </li>